barbeau/gpstest/FAQ.md

 * **Start/Stop** - Start/stop the GPS hardware
 * **Send Location** - After a latitude and longitude has been acquired, you can share this info
-* **Inject Time** - Injects Time assistance data for GPS into the platform, using information from a [Network Time Protocol (NTP)](http://support.ntp.org/bin/view/Main/WebHome) server
+* **Inject Time** - Injects Time assistance data for GPS into the platform, using information from a [Network Time Protocol (NTP)](http://support.ntp.org/bin/view/Main/WebHome) server.
+Note that some devices don't use an NTP server for time data - if this is your device, you'll see a message saying "Platform does not support injecting time data".
-* **Inject XTRA Data** - Injects [XTRA assistance data](http://goo.gl/3RjWX) for GPS into the platform, using information from a XTRA server
+* **Inject XTRA Data** - Injects [XTRA assistance data](http://goo.gl/3RjWX) for GPS into the platform, using information from a XTRA server.
+Note that some devices don't use XTRA for assistance data - if this is your device, you'll see a message saying "Platform does not support injecting XTRA data".
-* **Clear Aiding Data** - Clears all assistance data used for GPS, including NTP and XTRA data (Note: if you select this option to fix broken GPS on your device, for GPS to work again you may need to ‘Inject Time’ and ‘Inject XTRA’ data)
+* **Clear Aiding Data** - Clears all assistance data used for GPS, including NTP and XTRA data (Note: if you select this option to fix broken GPS on your device, for GPS to work again you may need to ‘Inject Time’ and ‘Inject XTRA’ data).
+Note that some devices don't support clearing assistance data - if this is your device, you'll see a message saying "Platform does not support deleting aiding data".
 * **Settings** - Set map tile type

 ## What information is shown for each location fix?